hanjos/conditio-clj/DESIGN.md

 `org.sbrubbles.conditio` uses keywords as identifiers for conditions and restarts, whereas `org.sbrubbles.conditio.vars` uses vars.
 The end API is quite different...

-Using keywords:
+Keywords:
-* Requires building up some machinery, but I feel it's easier to understand and inspect; the data (conditions, available handlers and restarts) are explicit.
+* Require building up some machinery, but I feel it's easier to understand and inspect; the data (conditions, available handlers and restarts) are explicit.

-Using vars:
+Vars:
-* It's a very thin layer over Clojure's preexisting functionality; just a couple of helper macros (and function).
-That minimalism is very appealing, but it's almost to the point that I question the need of a library at all...
+* Offer a very thin layer over Clojure's preexisting functionality.
+To the point that I question the need of a library at all...
-* The concepts seem... complected, maybe?
-For example, condition and signal are blurred together in defcondition, which effectively creates a specialized signal function for that condition.
+* Seem to... complect the concepts, maybe?
+For example, `defcondition`  effectively creates a specialized signal function for every condition.

-Strictly speaking, both approaches are very simplistic; none have a notion of skipping, for example.
-Maybe adding more features would help distinguish them...
+Maybe adding more features would help to distinguish them.
+Skipping, for example, was implemented in keywords while preserving (most of) the API.
+I haven't figured to how do it in vars yet; at least not without extra functions...